BjnNowak/BjnNowak/README.md

 My name is Benjamin Nowak and I am a French lecturer in agronomy.
 My teaching and research activities focus on remote sensing, soil sciences and biogeochemical cycles (mainly carbon, nitrogen and phosphorus).

-## List of materials available on GitHub:
+## List of teaching materials available on GitHub:

 ### Geographic Information Systems
 - [Webpage](https://bjnnowak.github.io/gis/) referencing my lessons and tutorials on GIS